QiskitFallFest23-UNIPA/QiskitFallFest23-UNIPA.github.io/README.md

 ## 📜 **License**

-This project is licensed under the Apache License 2.0, which requires:
+This project is licensed under the [Apache License 2.0](https://opensource.org/license/apache-2-0).
-1. Proper attribution to the original authors.
-2. Inclusion of the original license file in derivative works.
 See the [LICENSE](LICENSE) file for details.

 ---